Understanding IRB Requirements for Usability Studies Involving Medical Devices

 May 12, 2025

 When conducting usability studies, particularly those involving medical devices, one critical question researchers and developers face is: Do we need IRB approval?
-The answer directly impacts your timeline, budget, and regulatory compliance—and often hinges on whether the study qualifies as human subjects research under federal regulations.
+The answer directly impacts your timeline, budget, and regulatory compliance, and often hinges on whether the study qualifies as human subjects research under federal regulations.
+If you're unsure where your study falls, our Study Operations team can help determine your IRB requirements and manage the submission process so your timeline stays on track.

 What is IRB Review and Why Does It Matter?